Connect with your neighbors over ideas and projects, not just complaints.

 Let's use what our phones already have: texts and emails.

-Instead of downloading a new app, this system uses emails and texts to send and receive messages, photos, videos, and voice memos.The system puts together all of your neighbors' thoughts - and shares it with you and your neighbors on a private neighborhood website.
+Instead of requiring a new app, our Neighborhood Network uses emails and texts to send and receive messages, photos, videos, and voice memos to subscribed neighbors.You and your neighbors can respond with a text or email.Responses are shared with you and your neighbors on a private Neighborhood Website.
 It's like a online group mural.

 Let's slow things down.

-Instead of trying to get you to stay signed in, neighbors will receive one weekly neighborhood question - in their language of choice.
+Instead of trying to get you to stay signed in, you and your neighbors receive one weekly neighborhood question - in your language of choice.
 Maybe something like: - Who do you admire in your neighborhood?